zkLend (ZEND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 zkLend Historical Price

-According to the latest data gathered on zkLend live price page, the current price of zkLend is 0.00625944USD.
-The circulating supply of zkLend(ZEND) is 59.19M ZEND , giving it a market capitalization of $370.04K.
+According to the latest data gathered on zkLend live price page, the current price of zkLend is 0.00643635USD.
+The circulating supply of zkLend(ZEND) is 59.23M ZEND , giving it a market capitalization of $381.22K.

 How Does zkLend (ZEND) Price Prediction Module Work?